eugnsp/library/index.md

 *Titus Winters* @ C++Now (2018)

-> The old rules for C++API design are due for an update — we made ad hoc changes to design principles in the standard library, but haven't really written down the new ideas.
+> The old rules for C++API design are due for an update &mdash; we made ad hoc changes to design principles in the standard library, but haven't really written down the new ideas.
 Parameter passing and API design for free functions/member functions is due for a general update, particularly as a result of rvalue-references and reference qualification.
 How do we express "maybe move" APIs?
 When do we want reference-qualified overload sets?
 What does an rvalue-reference qualified non-overloaded method mean?
 How do we express call once semantics?
 This talk will focus on modern C++ design from small (choice of passing by value or reference) to large (regular types, reference types, move-only types, etc).
 We will also introduce a taxonomy of type properties as a means to discuss known-good type design families.

 [Watch at YouTube](https://www.youtube.com/watch?v=2UmDvg5xv1U)